-The alcohol limit for drivers in Scotland is different than for the rest of the UK.
+The alcohol limit for drivers in Scotland is different than in the rest of the UK.
 In December 2014 the limit was reduced to 50 milligrams of alcohol in every 100 millilitres of blood4.
 The breath alcohol equivalent reduced to 22 micrograms of alcohol per 100 millilitres of breath5.

 The Scottish Government say they have changed their drink drive limit to bring Scotland in line with most other European countries, to save lives and make Scotland’s roads safer.